 “Put simply, the more blows to the head you receive, the more likely you are to suffer a long-term injury.”

-McCabe then intimated just how dangerous older brain taking further punishment has the potential to be.
+McCabe then intimated just how dangerous the older brain taking further punishment has the potential to be.

-“The medical evidence – supported by the British Medical Association (BMA) and numerous other medical bodies across the world – is clear.
+“The medical evidence – supported by the British Medical Association (BMA) and numerous other medical bodies worldwide – is clear.